matrix-org/synapse/docs/usage/configuration/config_documentation.md

    and the values must match the given value.
 Alternately if the given value is `None` then any value is allowed (the attribute just must exist).
    All of the listed attributes must match for the login to be permitted.
+* `enable_registration`: set to 'false' to disable automatic registration of new users.
+This allows the CAS SSO flow to be limited to sign in only, rather than automatically registering users that have a valid SSO login but do not have a pre-registered account.
+Defaults to true.

 Example configuration:
 ```yaml